eddie-energy/eddie/aiida/docs/1-running/datasources/mqtt/it/sinapsi-alfa-data-source.md

 ## Overview

+> [!NOTE]
+> As far as known, Sinapsi Alfa over MQTT is only available for B2B customers and therefore not for private customers.

 The Sinapsi Alfa device connects Italian Smart Meters with AIIDA.
 While it is technically possible to access the data locally via Modbus, the requirements for Oetzi Strom rely on AIIDA’s cloud-based setup - therefore, the global MQTT broker of Sinapsi Alfa is used.